YuanchenBei/ColdRec/README.md

 **2️⃣ Warm Embedding Pre-Training**

 This step is *not necessary*, but since most of the work requires this step, it is *recommended* to complete this step to fully evaluate all models.
-We have provided both widely adopted collaborative filtering modle MF and graph-based model LightGCN as warm recommender.
+We have provided both widely adopted collaborative filtering models as warm recommenders.
 You can obtain the pre-trained warm user/item embeddings with the following two options:

 ***Options 1:*** You can directly access the BPR-MF pre-trained embeddings at the [Google Drive](https://drive.google.com/drive/folders/1cHTWgNGTlWJwO2ziS4crxkpuH38rTeCf?usp=sharing).
 Then, the embedding folder associated to each dataset should be placed in the ***./emb*** folder.